 Typically, middle managers are told what they need to achieve but without the business context of why it is important to their organisation’s long-term strategy and vision.
 However, they understand the environment they work in and if briefed on the strategy can be instrumental in building better plans while also developing their own capacity for strategic thinking.

 The Middle Manager Lifeline Report (CIM 2016) says that “middle managers make an organisation’s strategic purpose a reality on the ground.
 They play a central role in managing and guiding its people.
 They shape the development of the next generation’s potential.
 They are, in short, the lifeblood of an organisation.”
-The sad thing is the report also found they are rarely treated in a way that reflects this.
+This highlights how important this group of people are in ensuring strategic alignment within the organisation.

 The same report also found that while “two-thirds (66%) of middle managers feel they have the ability to engage and inspire their reports when briefing them on organisational strategy, only 31% feel very confident communicating this information to their reports.”
 Instead of being a vital artery pumping information around the business, this layer of management is actually creating a blockage.
 That blockage has a huge impact on the ability to build trust within the organisation.
 64% of respondents said lack of information from the top of the business prevented them from building trust, which is a serious problem when trust is believed to be critical for organisational performance.